quko-tech/quko-tech.github.io/content/english/about.md

   <br>

-  At Quko we believe in the possibility of adapting this type of technology in such a way that it can be used in all kinds of different circumstances, thus optimizing processes in previously unimaginable ways.
+  At QUKO we believe in the possibility of adapting this type of technology in such a way that it can be used in all kinds of different circumstances, thus optimizing processes in previously unimaginable ways.

   <br>